-Simply put sextortion is blackmail.
-It’s when someone online threatens to send a sexual image or video of you to other people if you don’t pay the person or provide more sexual content.
+Simply put, sextortion is blackmail.
+It’s when someone online threatens to send a sexual image or video of you to other people if you don’t pay them or provide more sexual content.

 How does the sextortion occur?

-- Youth (males in particular) are often deceived into believing they are communicating with a young female.
-The contact occurs over a short period of time, in most cases over several hours but in some cases as little as 20 minutes.
+- Youth (young men in particular) are often tricked into believing they are talking to a young girl.
+They chat over a short period of time, usually several hours, but in some cases as little as 20 minutes.

-- It involves an exchange of sexual content, with the “female” often sharing first.
-In many cases the youth is tricked into sending a sexual photo or video but the youth may also be tricked into exposing themselves or engaging in a sexual act over a livestream and being recorded without their knowledge.
+- Sextorters convince their victims to exchange sexual content and often start the trade by sharing a sexual photo first.
+The targeted youth then sends a sexual photo or video, or are tricked into exposing themselves or engaging in a sexual act over a livestream and being unknowingly recorded.

-- Almost immediately, the extorter then demands money.
-The extorter threatens to leak the content online and/or share with the youth’s friends/family if they don’t comply.
-It is common for the offender to share screen captures of the youth’s contacts or other identifying information (school, home address) to terrify the youth so they agree to send money.
+- The sextorter will try to intimidate their victim by threatening to leak the content online or share it directly with the youth’s friends/family if they don’t comply.
+It‘s common for the offender to share screenshots of the youth’s contacts or other identifying information (school, home address) to terrify the youth into sending sexual photos or money.

-- Payment demands are in a number of forms, including requests for money through online payment providers like PayPal, Venmo, Cash App, etc.; through online gift cards for Amazon, Google Play, Steam, VISA, etc.; or through e-transfer direct from bank accounts.
+- If the sextorter demands money, payment forms vary from online payment providers like PayPal, Western Union, MoneyGram, etc.; through online gift cards for Amazon, Google Play, Steam, VISA, etc.; or through e-transfer direct from bank accounts.

-- Creating more than one account to make it seem like more than one person is targeting the youth.
+- Creating several accounts to make it seem like more than one person is targeting the youth

-- Demanding youth create other accounts on social media for the extorters use in victimizing further youth.
+- Demanding youth create other accounts on social media for the sextorter’s use in victimizing other youth

-- Threats to share the sexual image/video with a school or many schools.
+- Threatening to share the sexual image/video with a school or many schools

-- Threats to share the sexual image/video with newspapers, news outlets and TV stations.
+- Threatening to share the sexual image/video with newspapers, news outlets and TV stations

-What should youth do if they are being extorted?
+What should youth do if they are being sextorted?